unixabg/cryptmyuefi/README.md

 Simply:

-$ `./cryptmypi.sh configuration_profile_directory`
+$ `./cryptmyuefi.sh configuration_profile_directory`

 `configuration_profile_directory` should be an existing configuration directory.
 Use one of the provided examples or create your own.

 ## Explore stage2
-You can decrypt, mount and chroot an SD card by using the `explore` pre-configuration:
+You can decrypt, mount and chroot an block device by using the `explore` pre-configuration:

-$ `./cryptmypi.sh examples/explore configuration_profile_directory`
+$ `./cryptmyuefi.sh examples/explore configuration_profile_directory`

 There is an actual `explore` directory that contains a customized configuration profile.
 This profile overwrites the default stage1 and stage2 hooks so that no formatting, partitioning, etc. is done.
 It reads another configuration profile and mounts a block device accordingly.